Liz Parker: Season Two

 Season two begins with Liz returning from a summer away from Roswell.
 She has a new job as an intern for Congresswoman Whitaker, who later turns out to be a Skin, an enemy of the hybrids.
 While Liz continues to have strong feelings for Max, she stands by her decision that their relationship stands in the way of his destiny.
 Max, on the other hand, tries everything he can to be with her.

 In the episode "The End of the World", Liz is asked by a future version of Max to help him get the modern-day Max to fall out of love with her.
 Future Max claims that if they don't do this, the world will end and they will all die.
 Shocked, she only accepts it when Future Max predicts that Max will turn up with a Mariachi band and sing a love song for her.
 When this transpires she agrees to help Future Max.
 He goes on to tell her the kind of future present-day Max and she will have if they do not succeed.
-He tells her that after she and Max made love for the first time, it cemented their relationship and they were never apart again.
+He tells her that after she and Max had sex for the first time, it cemented their relationship and they were never apart again.
 This upset Tess and she left Roswell.
 Max and Liz were married in Las Vegas when they were 19 and were together until the end of the world came because when Max's enemies came to earth, Max, Michael, and Isabel were not strong enough in their powers without Tess.
 So they have to get Tess and Max together to save everyone and rewrite the future.
 She tries to get Tess to help by attracting Max towards her but it fails when Max catches Liz watching.
-Liz at the end has to resort to making Max think that she slept with Kyle.
+Liz at the end has to resort to making Max think that she had sex with Kyle.
 This succeeds; as Max walks to the window, he sees Liz talking with Kyle in bed, which breaks Max's heart.
 Liz has one last dance to her future wedding song, "I Shall Believe" by Sheryl Crow, with the Future Max, but he disappears because the future has been changed and he no longer exists.